Resources

 • What change management assistance is offered.

-Having these answers prepared ahead of time will help to expedite buy-in and make potential software vendors easier to veer towards in your business case.
+Having these answers prepared ahead of time will help to expedite buy-in and make potential project management software vendors easier to veer toward in your business case.

 Related